 We had found two seats and sat down side by side.
 I looked around and noticed that nobody looked up to take any notice of us.
 Nobody spoke, it must have been too early for that.
 Even though they had been able to sleep through the night without an air raid they seemed nevertheless happy to continue their night rest here on the underground train.

-I was thinking of yesterday, when one of my godmothers came to help with the necessary formalities with the authorities.
-First they went to the police to report my change of address.
+I was thinking of the previous when one of my godmothers came to help with the necessary formalities with the authorities.
+First, they went to the police to report my change of address.

 “We will get along fine with, Peter, won’t we?” she asked me.
-I did not dare saying anything and only nodded.
-To me she looked like an old dragon or a teacher.
+I did not dare to say anything and only nodded.
+To me, she looked like an old dragon or a teacher.
 Which was very much the same to me anyway.
-And who would take the fight up to a dragon.
+And who would take the fight up to a dragon?
 Only Siegfried (a legendary hero) would dare.

 At Hallesches Tor station we had to change trains.
 We climbed many stairs to get from the underground to the elevated train.

 Once I saw a man hitting the table with a fist while a woman was standing beside him.
 But on that morning it was too early.
-All windows were still covered for the black out.
+All windows were still covered in the blackout.

 Kottbusser Tor.
 “Next station we have to get off,” I heard my mother say.
 It was still dark.
 But soon, by seven o’clock, children would have to walk to school.
 No school for me on that day!
 Suddenly our train arrived at the station Görlitzer Bahnhof.
 From there it was only a short walk to the large railway station.

 There it was like a mighty castle.
 Cars and taxis arrived bringing people who wanted to catch one of the trains.
 Others came with trams.
 There was a lot of activity in front of the station building.
 It was bitter cold.